uw-advanced-robotics/taproot/README.md

 2. [Install Visual Studio Code](https://code.visualstudio.com/).
 3. [Install git](https://git-scm.com/).
 4. Open Visual Studio Code.
 5. Clone this repo.
-You can go to the "source control" tab on the right of the editor and choose "Clone Repository".
+You can go to the "source control" tab on the left of the editor and choose "Clone Repository".
 When asked, enter `https://gitlab.com/aruw/code-2019-2020/aruw-mcb-2019-2020.git` as the source URL.
 Pick a reasonable location to clone the repo into.
+Make sure you have your gitlab credentials ready when you clone your repo.

+   If you don't enter them correctly the first time that's okay - If you're on windows open the **Credential Manager** app and go to **Windows Credentials**.
+Then correct your git credentials stored under `git:https://gitlab.com` before trying to clone again.

    <img src="https://gitlab.com/aruw/code-2019-2020/aruw-mcb-2019-2020/uploads/1e1f271fbda7085856d57e85491eae91/image.png" width="500px">